TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 !!!Note
 	The name of the file should be **io.snappydata.spark.gemfire.connector.dsinit.DistributedSystemInitializer**

 The connector interacts with the GemFire cluster.
-Therefore, you should configure the SnappyData cluster with the details of Gemfire cluster.
+Therefore, you should configure the SnappyData cluster with the details of GemFire cluster.
 The configuration details must be provided in both the SnappyData lead and server nodes at the following locations:
 -	**SnappyData-Home directory/conf/leads**
 -	**SnappyData-Home directory/conf/servers **